Jelenal1/Jelenal1/README.md

 ### Hi there 👋
-I am a Fullstack dev who thought to be a Frontend one 😂.
+I am a FullStack Developer who is eager to learn new technology and likes to try new ways of deployment.

 ## Expertise
 ### Languages and Frameworks